Short Chain Fatty Acids: Microbial Metabolites with Clinical Impact

 March 09, 2021 by Flore Clinical Editorial

 Short-chain fatty acids (SCFAs) — principally butyrate, propionate, and acetate — are the primary metabolic products of colonic fermentation of dietary fiber and represent the most important functional link between the microbiome and host physiology.
 Their clinical significance extends far beyond gut health, with established roles in immune regulation, metabolic homeostasis, and neurobiology.
+If a single concept captures why microbiome composition matters to the rest of the body, it is the production of these metabolites: the bacteria are the messengers, but SCFAs are much of the message.

 Production and Microbial Sources